ME-IIOT/rust_aas_edge_client/docs/Backend.md

 * Start a Thread for interval polling from AAS Server and pushing device data to AAS Server

 * Start EdgeClient-Server and expose to port 18000.

-### REST Endpoint:
-/submodels/{Submodel-Short-ID}

-Submodel-Short-ID: SystemInformation, NetworkConfiguration, ManagedDevice, Nameplate

-GET: Retrieve the current of submodel from the database

-PATCH: Update the new value for the submodel to the database

 ### 1st time Onboarding (Startup EdgeClient container)